popo55668/react-taipei-metro/README.md

 # react-taipei-metro
 Extensible React Component for SVG Taipei Metro Map.
+The design is mostly referenced from the [post](https://medium.com/wumanru/2018-taipei-metro-rent-map-1ac22ae18fd7) and with some minor modifications.

 See the demo [here](https://popo55668.github.io/react-taipei-metro).
 ## Install